Gloucestershire Militia: Monmouth's Rebellion

+1757 Reforms

 Seven Years War

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 re-established county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 Gloucestershire, including the cities of Gloucester and Bristol, was given a quota of 960 men to raise.
 Despite anti-ballot riots at Cirencester, Cricklade and Lechlade, Gloucestershire was one of the first counties to meet the bulk of its quota (incorporating the vestiges of the old regiments) and was ready to issue them with arms on 15 May 1759.
 A train of waggons carrying arms and accoutrements for the regiment left the Tower of London on 22 May.